 He told me that they only had a limited stipend and I could volunteer if I wanted to.
-I accepted it but the professor felt bad for me and figured out a way to pay me the stipend.
+I accepted it, but the professor felt bad for me and figured out a way to pay me the stipend.

-So just by doing the summer research, I got paid $3,000 stipend.
+So just by doing the summer research, I got paid a $3,000 stipend.
 This research taught me a lot of things that I would not have learned in class.

 I presented this research at the SACNAS conference in San Antonio TX.
 They flew us to San Antonio with all the expenses of the trip paid for.
 This is another place where I would like to say that you should never give up and take every opportunity that is presented to you.

-I ended up doing this research work for almost three years and every year I got paid or 3000 dollars stipend.
+I ended up doing this research work for almost three years and every year I got paid or 3000 dollar stipend.
 So my reward for visiting the professor’s office and willing to volunteer was a $9,000 stipend which is really worth it.

 It is much better than having to wash cars for someone.

 My resume at the end of my college years is much better looking with 3.5 years of student work experience and 3 research projects as compared to what it would have looked had I not done anything in college.

 - Myth 1 – H1B Visa is Required to File Green Card

 - Myth 2 – Scholarship is Not Available for International Students